iNDS-Team/iNDS/README.md

 iNDS
 =======
-###### Supports iOS 7 - 9.1.
+###### Supports iOS 8.1 - 9.2.

-iNDS is a port of the multi-platform Nintendo DS emulator to iOS.

-##### iNDS is a derivation of the previous Nintendo DS apps, nds4ios and Nitrogen.
-I meant no harm by creating this app, I really just wanted an emulator for iOS 9 for myself and decided to share.
-All of the work to get the emulator to run was done by the NDS4iOS team.
-I take no credit for that.
+iNDS is a derivation of the previous Nintendo DS apps for iOS, nds4ios and Nitrogen.

 [Nitrogen](https://github.com/NitrogenEmulator)